Search and Hit Enter

 To make the tart filling:

-• Combine all the ingredients in a bowl and mix to combine.
+• Combine all the ingredients except the eggs in a bowl and mix to combine.
 Depending on the type of ricotta you have used (deli is thicker, shelf is runnier) you might need to add some milk to loosen the mixture.
-I would suggest 1/4 cup, keeping in mind we need to add the eggs.

 • Adjust the filling for taste before adding the eggs.
 Stir well to combine.